Open Bible Data Home About News OET Key

 YLT And the hail smiteth in all the land of Egypt all that [is] in the field, from man even unto beast, and every herb of the field hath the hail smitten, and every tree of the field it hath broken;

-DBY And the hail smote throughout the land of Egypt all that was in the field, both men and cattle; and the hail smote every herb of the field, and broke every tree of the field.
+Drby And the hail smote throughout the land of Egypt all that was in the field, both men and cattle; and the hail smote every herb of the field, and broke every tree of the field.

 RV And the hail smote throughout all the land of Egypt all that was in the field, both man and beast; and the hail smote every herb of the field, and brake every tree of the field.

-WBS And the hail smote, throughout all the land of Egypt, all that was in the field, both man and beast, and the hail smote every herb of the field and broke every tree of the field.
+SLT And the hail will strike in all the land of Egypt, all which is in the field, from man, and even to quadruped, and every green herb of the field; the hail smote and broke in pieces every tree of the field.

-GNV And the haile smote throughout al ye land of Egypt all that was in the fielde, both man and beast: also ye haile smote all the herbes of ye field, and brake to pieces all the trees of the fielde.
+Gnva And the haile smote throughout al ye land of Egypt all that was in the fielde, both man and beast: also ye haile smote all the herbes of ye field, and brake to pieces all the trees of the fielde.

-(And the hail smote throughout all ye/you_all land of Egypt all that was in the field, both man and beast: also ye/you_all hail smote all the herbes of ye/you_all field, and brake to pieces all the trees of the field. )
+(And the hail smote throughout all ye/you_all land of Egypt all that was in the field, both man and beast: also ye/you_all hail smote all the herbs of ye/you_all field, and brake to pieces all the trees of the field. )

-CLV Et percussit grando in omni terra Ægypti cuncta quæ fuerunt in agris, ab homine usque ad jumentum: cunctamque herbam agri percussit grando, et omne lignum regionis confregit.
+ClVg Et percussit grando in omni terra Ægypti cuncta quæ fuerunt in agris, ab homine usque ad jumentum: cunctamque herbam agri percussit grando, et omne lignum regionis confregit.

 9:13-33 The seventh plague was a hailstorm (9:18).
 It rains in Egypt only a few days each year, and hail and thunderstorms are largely unknown, so this storm would have been terrifying.
 That may be why there is more theological reflection associated with it.
 The devastating effect of the plague was to destroy the flax and barley crops (9:31).